 Later, at the fundraiser, a local DJ whose show is syndicated nationwide waltzed up to me at the bar and handed me four tickets to opening day at the baseball stadium--which was the very next day.
 The picture insert was taken that night.
 I had no idea that was going to happen, but it was really cool.
 I happen to love baseball, and my lunch appointment ended right before the game started.
 The seats were behind home plate, too.
 Two of my nephews were miraculously able to attend with me.
 Everything just sort of fell into place.
 As we drove through the city to the stadium, I explained to the boys, 16 and 12 from farm-country, that the city has a million stories.
 Those stories belong to a million people.
 And, each one is unique.
 Which really means that each person, no matter how they may look on the outside, should never be judged for any reason.
 Compassion isn't just for pretty people, rich people, people who drive nice cars, famous people, or people who have jobs.
 Compassion is for everyone.
 It's free.
 Like kindness.
 As is the faith that people can rise above even the worst of circumstances.

 The game was fun and everyone ate too much.
 As we walked out of the stadium, a little girl dressed in pink, maybe two-years old, pushed by me.
 I was startled and nearly fell.
 The older of my two nephews is six-feet tall and steadied me; he's my guy, that one.
 Always watching me.
 Making sure I'm okay.
-The irony is, he has the same initials, name, and nickname as my #Twin.
-I wouldn't meet my Twin, however, until after Joey's 13th birthday.
+The irony is, he has the same initials, name, and nickname as someone I once loved.
+However, I wouldn't meet my nephew's name-doppelgänger until after Joey's 13th birthday.
 It's 11:24 as I write this, or #224...truly, no coincidences.

 The little girl that nearly knocked me over was running ahead of us now.
 I wondered where her parents were.
 Then, a man with a big booming voiced called out, "Emma!"
 My heart just about stopped.
 My #Emma would have been that little girl's age today; recognizing that in an unexpected moment made me swallow hard.